barkhad-isse/soc-portfolio/week3_mitre_attack/README.md

 ## Steps Taken

-1. Ran host-based activity on the Kali agent to generate logs (e.g., Nmap scans and privileged commands).
-2. Opened the MITRE ATT&CK dashboard in Wazuh and refreshed to view recent activity.
-3. Reviewed the top tactics and techniques triggered by our actions.

-## Results
 #### 1. Network Connectivity Check
 Before testing, connectivity between the Kali agent and the Wazuh server was verified.